Nnamdi Azikiwe: Post presidency and final years

 Yakubu Gowon was chosen to succeed Ironsi after the military counter coup.

 The Nigerian government abolished the four federal regions on 24 May 1966.
 Some eastern ethnic groups about 115 individuals were killed in political violence on 28 May-2 June 1966.
-Major General Aguyi-Ironsi was deposed and killed by Theophillus Danjuma, in a military coup led by Lt.
+Major General Johnson Aguiyi-Ironsi was deposed and killed by Theophilus Danjuma, in a military coup led by Lt.
 Colonel Murtala Muhammed on 29 July 1966.
 Some 30 individuals were killed in political violence in Lagos on 29 July-1 August 1966, and some 250,000 eastern ethnic groups fled from the Northern Region to the Eastern Region following the military coup.
 Lt.
-Colonel Yakubu Gowon was sworn in as the head of the federal military government following the military coup, and he restored the four federal regions on August 31, 1966.
+Colonel Yakubu Gowon was sworn in as the head of the federal military government following the military coup, and he restored the four federal regions on 31 August 1966.
 Some 2,000 ethnic Igbos were killed in political violence in the Northern Region from 29 September to 4 October 1966.
 Lt.
-Colonel Odumegwu Ojukwu, military governor of the Eastern Region of Nigeria, declared that the region would no longer recognize Lt.
-Colonel Yakubu Gowon as head of the federal military government on 2 March 1967.
+Colonel Chukwuemeka Odumegwu Ojukwu, military governor of the Eastern Region of Nigeria, declared that the region would no longer recognize Gowon as head of the federal military government on 2 March 1967.
 Lt.
 Colonel Gowon assumed full powers as commander-in-chief of the armed forces and head of the military government on 27 May 1967.
-Lt.
-Colonel Gowon proclaimed a state-of-emergency on 28 May 1967.
-Lt.
-Colonel Odumegwu Ojukwu, military governor of the Eastern Region, declared the independence of the Republic of Biafra in southern Nigeria on 30 May 1967 after the federal government did not honor the Aburi Accord.
+Gowon proclaimed a state-of-emergency on 28 May 1967.
+Ojukwu declared the independence of the Republic of Biafra in southern Nigeria on 30 May 1967 after the federal government did not honor the Aburi Accord.